Slider0007/AI-on-the-edge-device/docs/API/REST/mqtt_publish_discovery.md

 Trigger for a manual publish of Home Assistant MQTT discovery topics.
 The request will be executed in the next upcoming "Publish To MQTT" state.

-!!!
-Note:<br>
+!!! __Note__: <br>
     1. The Home Assistant Discovery function needs to be activated in configuration.
-Please check 'MQTT' section in configuration.<br>
+Please check MQTT section in configuration.<br>
     2. If the function is activated, discovery topics gets automatically published once after a device restart in the above mentioned state.<br>
-    3. This request can also be triggerd from 'WebUI' --> 'Manual Control' --> 'Resend HA Discovery'
+    3. This request can also be triggerd from `WebUI > Manual Control > Resend HA Discovery`

 Payload: